-The trees on and immediately adjacent to the site provide potential habitat for nesting birds, primarily urban passerines.
+The trees on and immediately adjacent to the site provide potential habitat for nesting birds.
+The grasslands also provide potential nesting habitat for ground nesters.
 Therefore, if work will occur between February 1st and August 15st a qualified biologist should conduct pre-construction surveys of all potential nesting habitats within approximately 100 feet of project activities.